Jupiter Thanksgiving murders: Background

 The family had a troubled past.
-In 1973, Paul Merhige's aunt, Salwa Merrige-Abrams, murdered her ex-husband and two children before committing suicide by taking barbiturates.
+In July 1973, Paul Merhige's aunt, Salwa Merrige-Abrams, murdered her ex-husband and two children before committing suicide by taking barbiturates.

+Merhige's presence at the Thanksgiving gathering was seen as a surprise by the family, as he had been estranged for several years and even had a restraining order placed on him temporarily by one of his sisters.
+Merhige's parents had invited him to Thanksgiving without telling the Sittons, who were hosting the party.

 Aftermath

 A manhunt for Merhige followed, with a $25,000 reward offered for information leading to his arrest.

 On January 2, 2010, Merhige was arrested.
 On October 27, 2011, Paul Merhige pleaded guilty to all charges, and was sentenced to seven consecutive life sentences without parole.

 The same year, on September 15, Jim and Muriel Sitton sued Paul's parents, with their reasoning being that they could have prevented the murders.
+The Sittons are Makayla's parents, and Muriel is Raymonde Joseph's daughter.
 In 2014, 4th District Court of Appeal ruled that Merhige's parents could not be held liable for the massacre.